masylum/mobx-rest/README.md

 I recommend to always fallback with a null object which will facilitate a ton to write code like `task.author.get('name')`.

+## Where is it used?

+Developed and battle tested in production in [Factorial](https://factorialhr.com)

 ## License

 (The MIT License)